-SECTION 5: MEASURABLE LEARNER PERFORMANCE GOALS
+SECTION 4: MEASURABLE LEARNER PERFORMANCE GOALS AND ADULT IMPLEMENTATION GOALS

-Describe the measurable learner performance goals addressing learners' needs (Section 3) that the Reading Achievement Plan is designed to support progress toward.
+Describe the measurable learner performance goals addressing learners' needs (Section 5) based on student performance goals by grade band (K-3) that the Reading Achievement Plan is designed to support progress toward.
+Also describe the measurable adult implementation goals based on the internal and external factor analysis by grade band (Kindergarten through grade 3).
 The plan may have an overarching goal, as well as subgoals such as grade-level goals).
 Goals should be strategic/specific, measurable, ambitious, realistic and time-bound.
 In addition, goals should be inclusive and equitable.